 Sometimes pop-ups are just that, but sometimes they’re so successful that they become permanent ideas.

 Take Pret a Manger’s Veggie Pret concept, for instance.
-This all-vegetarian/vegan Pret store started out as a London pop up, but the reception was so good that there are now three permanent Veggie Pret stores in London and another in Manchester.
-Pret even has plans to turn numerous EAT stores into Veggie Pret spaces following its acquisition of the company.
+This all-vegetarian/vegan Pret store started out as a London pop up, but the reception was so good that there are now thirteen permanent Veggie Pret stores in London and another in Manchester.

 Allbirds is another example of a brand who started out with a pop-up store before moving into opening permanent spaces.
 In just two years, they scaled their business to a $1.4 billion valuation.